Seven Tips For A Kickass Trumpet Comeback (2025 Trumpet Year-in-Review)

 I mentioned this briefly in Tip #3, but this one deserves special attention.

 Hearing yourself back on tape does something to your brain—-it makes you better automatically.
 You notice the things in your sound that bug you and find yourself moving in a direction you enjoy.
-The sound gets a little rounder, a little smoother, a little more connected… You start to play with more character.
+The sound gets a little rounder, a little smoother, a little more connected; you start playing with more character.

-If you have a cellphone, you have no excuse for not doing this every. single. day—-no matter how much you dislike the sound quality of your “cellphone mic.”
+If you have a cellphone, you have no excuse for not doing this every. single. day.

-So… What’s the MOST IMPORTANT Part of Making an Amazing Trumpet Comeback?
+Bonus Tip: Here’s the MOST IMPORTANT Part of Making an Amazing Trumpet Comeback

-I’ll tell you what, if I could get something tattooed to the inside of my skull, it’d be a picture of my happy family.
+I’ll tell you what, if I could get something tattooed to the inside of my skull, it’d be wildly inappropriate.
 Just kidding, it’d be this bastardized quote I stole from the dregs of the internet.

 “Judge each day not by the harvest you reap, but by the seeds you sow.”

 That.
 That right there.
-That’s how to get great trumpet chops—-the kind that produce a sound you love and grant you all the range and endurance you need to play the music that inspires you most.
+That’s how to get great trumpet chops—-the kind that grant you a sound you love and all the range and endurance you need to play the music that lights you up.

-If you’re ready to get better and have some fun with your trumpet playing, the above tips will take you there.
-But reading them is one thing.
-Seeing them demonstrated by a trumpet-playing friend who cares about your musical success is something entirely different.
+If you’re ready to get better and have some fun playing your trumpet, the above tips will take you there.
+And while reading them here is one thing, seeing them demonstrated by a trumpet-playing friend who cares about your musical success is something entirely different.

-That’s why the Online Trumpet Trade School exists.
-To help you get better at the trumpet, have fun in the practice room, and experience the joy of discovering your unique musical voice.
+That’s why the Online Trumpet Trade School exists: To help you get better at the trumpet, have fun in the practice room, and experience the joy of discovering your musical voice.

 So there you have it: The 2025 Trumpet Year-in-Review.